Big-Bro222/rugbeats/README.md

 It is a maze game in which 2 players have to compete to get the chest and bring it home.
 They have to move according to the beats of music.

 ### Functionalities
+- Unified Mosaic style UI
 - Image sequence based Animation in `AniManager` and `FrameAnim`
 - Music play and beat match in `AudioManager`
 - Game map creating in MazeGenerator
+- Character selection and weapon selection in Characterselection
+- CharacterselectionModel for store the state of changing weapon or changing character
 - Game scene generation according to game map created by user.

   `GameController` is responsible for all gameplay logic and beat animation